-Who could resist something called a hummingbird cake?
+Who could resist anything called hummingbird cake bars?
 I think it conjures up lazy Southern afternoons, porch swings, and sweet tea.
-It sounds like something that’s been around since the rebel yell, but in truth, it was a reader’s recipe that debuted in a 1978 issue of Southern Living.
-The fact that it’s become a household word since then is a testament to how wonderful it is.
+It sounds like something that’s been around since the rebel yell, but the original hummingbird cake was a reader’s recipe that debuted in a 1978 issue of Southern Living.
+The fact that it’s become a household word since then is a testament to how wonderful this combination of flavors is.

-The cake is rich with crushed pineapple, ripe bananas, and walnuts.
-And an insanely delish cream cheese frosting.
-Mine has a couple of secret ingredients thrown into the mix, but we’ll get to them later.
+The cake is rich with crushed pineapple, ripe bananas, and pecans, with a unique flavor profile that combines elements of banana bread, carrot cake, and pineapple upside-down cake.
+And, of course, that insanely delish cream cheese frosting.
+Mine has a couple of secret ingredients thrown into the mix.

 - all purpose flour